-- You will need your FSA ID and your parent/legal guardian’s FSA ID to log on to your FAFSA (you created your login info when you completed the 2022-2023 FAFSA)
+- You and your parent/guardian will need your FSA ID to log in and complete the 2022-2023 FAFSA (you created your FSA ID when you completed the 2023-2024 FAFSA).

-- You will need your parent/legal guardian’s 2019 tax information
+- You and your parent/guardian will need your 2020 tax information

 I took SAILS math in high school; do I still have to take the math support class?
 The exact courses you will take will be determined by your ACT scores and final high school transcript!

-What is a remedial class?
-A remedial class is a class that students must enroll in if they score below a specific threshold on the ACT or placement test prior to college enrollment.
-The class credit hours will not count towards the student’s major but the student is required to take the class and pass it to be considered college level in that subject.
+What is a learning support class?
+A learning support class is a class that students must enroll in if they score below a specific threshold on the ACT or placement test prior to college enrollment.
+The class credit hours will not count towards the student’s major but the student is required to take the class and pass it to be considered college-level in that subject.

 Do I have to attend Southwest in the fall or can I transfer to a different institution?
 Students who participate in the program are not required to attend Southwest in the fall.
-However, we strongly encourage students to verify with their intended college that any college credits earned during the program will transfer to their college.
+However, we strongly encourage students to verify with their intended college that any college credits earned during the program will transfer to their college of choice.

 I only need to take one support class based on my ACT score.
 Can I still participate?
-Yes!
-The exact courses you will take will be determined by your ACT scores and your final high school transcript!
+No. You are required to need all three learning support courses in order to participate in the program.

 Can I still participate if I plan on attending a college in the fall that does not accept the TN Promise scholarship?
 Students who are currently eligible for the TN Promise scholarship at the start of the program can participate even if they do not plan on using the scholarship in the fall, but credits are not guaranteed to transfer outside of the TN Community College system.

 I have a summer vacation planned and I will miss several days of the program.
 Can I still participate?
-Students are only allotted a total of three absences for the duration of the six-week program.
-If your summer plans exceed the allotted absences, you should consider participating in our three-week Summer Bridge Program.
-Absences are only allowed with an accepted documented excuse.
+Students are only allowed a total of three absences for the duration of the six-week program.
+If your summer plans exceed the three absences, you should consider participating in our three-week Summer Bridge Program.
+Absences are only allowed with an accepted documented excuse!

 Is the program free?
 Yes!
 The program is free to students.
 We provide all of the necessary supplies and lunch!